-Almost all of these books are titles I have read quite recently and many of them were published in 2018. (my Instagram followers may recognize some of them).
 I waffled a lot about how to make a cohesive list based on theme, and finally decided give up on that goal.
 And yet, somehow, after I curated the list, all the books seemed to go together and be the perfect selections to read aloud during November!

 November Picture Books

 As I said in the introduction, these books focus on positive communities based on honor and generosity, and strong families.

 Thank You, Omu! by Oge Mora.
 I adore the wonderful cut-paper collage illustrations in this timeless tale about the community value of sharing and showing gratitude.
 Omu is making stew and its delicious smell enchants the neighborhood.
 One by one, a diverse group of visitors, drawn in by the scent of Omu's stew, knock on her door and ask for a bowl.
 Omu generously hands out portions but eventually realizes that she no longer has any left for herself.
 Not to worry!
 Her neighbors don't forget her kindness and they all join together to return the favor.

 We Are Grateful: Otsaliheliga by Traci Sorell.
 In Cherokee, otsaliheliga expresses gratitude.
 Author Sorell (Cherokee) takes readers on a journey through the seasons, narrating experiences to be grateful for.
 The journey is both delightful and peaceful, and the illustrations depict contemporary Cherokee life.
 Accompanying the English text are occasional words written in Cherokee syllabary, along with a phonetic spelling.
 A glossary and complete Cherokee syllabary make up the end notes.
 This book is the perfect November read aloud–don't miss this special celebration of gratitude and community.